Data Frame Conversion in miniextendr

 Measurement { id: i32, #[dataframe(width = 3)] readings: Vec<f64> },

-}πEnum Split Mode (to_dataframe_split)
+}πEnum split mode (to_dataframe_split)

-| Variants Γ rows in input | Return type |
+| Variants Γ rows in input | R return |

 |---|---|